-Google considers that invalid clicks are clicks that are unintentional or clicks that are coming from malicious software.
+Google considers Invalid clicks are clicks that are unintentional or clicks that are coming from malicious software.

-Manual clicks intended to increase someone's advertising costs
+- Manual clicks intended to increase someone's advertising cost

-Manual clicks intended to increase profits for website owners hosting your ads
+- Manual clicks intended to increase profit for the website owners hosting your ads

-There's a number of reasons why clicks could be categorized as INVALID in ClickGUARD and here's a few:
+There are several reasons why clicks could be categorized as Invalid in ClickGUARD, and here are a few:

-a click from and ad bot (Google ad bot) when you didn't prevent logging these clicks in settings - it's an invalid click that's not shown in Google Ads (but it did happen) and you are not charged for it.
+- a click from an Ad bot (Google Ad bot) when you didn't prevent logging these clicks in settings - it's an Invalid click that's not shown in Google Ads (but it did happen) and you are not charged for it

-Invalid clicks are shown as INVALID in all click reports with a distinctive color (grey):
+Invalid clicks are shown as INVALID in all click reports.

-Fortunately, as you keep using ClickGUARD the number of invalid clicks in Google Ads will likely significantly decease, especially if you're using Invalid Clicks rules.
+Fortunately, as you keep using ClickGUARD the number of Invalid clicks in Google Ads will likely significantly decrease.

 Why doesn't Google Ads prevent clicks with duplicate GCLID?

-In reality they will also tag those click as invalid and either not charge you for them or refund you.
+In reality, they will also tag those clicks as Invalid and either not charge you for them or refund you.
 But they can't really prevent them because of the way URL tracking works.

-If someone or something saves the ad URL (that starts with ClickGUARD's tracking template) there's nothing to prevent them or it from making repetitive clicks.
+If someone or something saves the Ad URL (that starts with ClickGUARD's tracking template) there's nothing to prevent them from making repetitive clicks.